yeexunwei/next-word-predictor/README.md

 # next-word-predictor
 Predicting what word comes next with Tensorflow.
+Implement RNN and LSTM to develope four models of various languages.

 ## Project Intro
 The purpose of this project is to train next word predicting models.
 Models should be able to suggest the next word after user has input word/words.
 Four models are trained with datasets of different languages.
 Python Django as backend and JavaScript/HTML as Frontend.